TUVIMEN/forumscraper/README.md

     forumscraper URL1 smf URL2 URL3 .thread URL4 xenforo2.forum URL5 URL6

-Type of scrapers can be defined inbetween `URL`s, where all following `URL`s are assigned to previous type i.e. URL1 to default, URL2 and URL3 to smf and so on.
+Type of scrapers can be defined in between `URL`s, where all following `URL`s are assigned to previous type i.e. URL1 to default, URL2 and URL3 to smf and so on.

 Type consists of `scraper_name` followed by `.` and `function_name`.